 For North American breeding birds, biomass has declined less than abundance or energy use

 For communities with a decoupling in the long-term trends of biomass, energy use, and abundance, this decoupling is indicative of a directional shift in the size structure of the community.
 For the communities of breeding birds across North America considered here, the long-term trends in total biomass are often less negative than trends in total abundance or total energy use (Figure 3), reflecting community-level increases in average body size that partially or completely buffer changes in total biomass against declines in abundance.
 This consistent (but not ubiquitous) signal contrasts with general, global concerns that larger-bodied organisms are more vulnerable to extinction and population declines than smaller ones (Young et al. 2016, Dirzo et al. 2014, Smith et al. 2018), but it is aligned with previous findings from the Breeding Bird Survey (Schipper et al. 2016).
 Because these data focus on interspecific variability in size, these findings reflect turnover in species composition broadly favoring larger-bodied species.
 A clear next step for this work is to identify the proximate and ultimate drivers of these shifts – for example, by identifying which groups or species are responsible for these trends, how these shifts vary over regions or habitat types, and if and how they are linked to underlying changes in habitat quality or anthropogenic disturbances.
 An equally important counterpoint to this work will be integrating potential shifts in intraspecific body size, and particularly declines in body size associated with rising temperatures, with the interspecific dynamics documented here ().
 In principle, declining body size over time could partially offset the interspecific size shifts observed here.
-Given that interspecific size shifts occur over a dramatically larger range of body sizes than do intraspecific size shifts, we anticipate that, in most instances, the community-wide dynamics would remain qualitatively similar taking into account intraspecific size change.
+Given that interspecific size shifts occur over a dramatically larger range of body sizes than do intraspecific size shifts, we anticipate that, in most instances, the community-wide dynamics would remain qualitatively similar despite intraspecific size change.
 While there are not currently robust estimates of intraspecific size changes at the scale of the full Breeding Bird Survey dataset, this is an excellent opportunity for a focused study in a well-documented system to elucidate the net effects of inter and intraspecific size change on community-level properties.
 Finally, we note that these increases in body size do not generally appear great enough to decouple the long-term trends in energy use from total abundance (Figure 3).
 Energy use scales nonlinearly with body size with an exponent less than 1, which means that community-wide increases in mean body size result in smaller increases in total energy use than in total biomass.

 Complex relationships between compositional change and community-level properties